Link Search Menu Expand Document

 Example: Lacking Status

 If a Technique had both Lingering x3 and Daze x2, you could add Lacking (Daze) to require a Good result or higher for Daze to function.
-You couldn't then add Lacking (Lingering), because then the Secondary Check would require a Good result at minimum.

 Others (-1 FP) [Target]